 Charles E. Pascal

-While at McGill, Pascal was a founder of The Centre for Learning and Development.
+Charles graduated from the University of Michigan with a Ph.D. in psychology in 1969 and immediately joined the psychology faculty of McGill University in Montreal.
+While at McGill, he was a founder of The Centre for Learning and Development.
 He also founded the McGill Community Family Centre, a full-service child-care centre that was the first of its kind in Canadian universities.
 He also served on numerous community advisory boards and committees dealing with the education of disadvantaged and special-needs children.
-In addition, he headed a team at Montreal Children’s Hospital that provided training to help parents support children with disabilities.
+In addition, Charles headed a team at Montreal Children’s Hospital that invented a new training model to help parents support children with disabilities.

-Pascal moved to Toronto in 1977 to accept a joint position with the University of Toronto, the Ontario Institute for Studies in Education (OISE) and the Council of Ontario Universities Program for Instructional Development.
-At OISE, he served as chair of the higher education group and in 1981 became the executive head of graduate studies.
+Charles moved to Toronto in 1977 to accept a joint position with the University of Toronto, Ontario Institute for Studies in Education (OISE) and the Council of Ontario Universities Program for Instructional Development.
+At OISE, he served as founding chair of the higher education group and in 1981 became the executive head of graduate studies.
 During this time, he was a member of the

-In 1982, Pascal became the second president of Sir Sandford Fleming College of Applied Arts and Technology.
+In 1982, Charles became the second president of Sir Sandford Fleming College.
 During the next six years, he was also a member of the board of Trent University and a member of the Committee for the National Forum on Post-secondary Education.
 In addition, he became the first non-private-sector chair of the Greater Peterborough Economic Council.

-Pascal has received honorary diplomas from Niagara College, Humber College and George Brown College.
+Charles has received honorary diplomas from Niagara, Humber and George Brown colleges and honorary doctorates from Nipissing and Guelph Universities, with a third one that will be announced in the Spring of 2016.
 He is a recipient of the Yorktown Family Services Humanitarian of the Year award (2003).
-Pascal is also a Fellow of the Ontario Teachers’ Federation, was the 2008 recipient of People for Education’s Egerton Ryerson Award in recognition of his dedication to public education, and the recipient of the 2009 “Excellence in Advocacy” award from the Ontario Coalition for Better Childcare.
-He has also been named an “honorary” elementary school principal by the Ontario Principals Council (2009).
-He has had extensive experience in the developing world, including China and South Africa, providing capacity building expertise in policy making and organizational change.
-He was Chair of the Education Quality and Accountability Office (EQAO) for Ontario from 2005 – 2008.
+Charles is also a Fellow of the Ontario Teachers’ Federation, was the 2008 recipient of People for Education’s Egerton Ryerson Award in recognition of his dedication to public education, and was the recipient of the 2009 “Excellence in Advocacy” award from the Ontario Coalition for Better Childcare.
+He was also named an “honorary” elementary school principal by the Ontario Principals’ Council (2009).
+In 2014, Charles received the Excellence in Community Service award from the Intercultural Dialogue Institute and in December of 2014, was named a Member of the Order of Canada.